 How to Freeze & Store Leftovers

-Keep leftovers fresh: refrigerate them in an airtight container for up to 3-5 days if you’re not freezing leftovers.
+Keep leftovers fresh: refrigerate them in an airtight container for 3-5 days if you’re not freezing leftovers.
 Reheat in the oven at 350F until warm or microwave.

 How to Freeze (three ways)